 The simple answer is nothing, and we never charge for a baptism.
 However, it costs us about £1200 a month for each of our grade II* churches to be kept open, so that they are available for services to the community such as a baptism, we do therefore ask for a voluntary donation towards the running costs of the church and other materials associated with the service, certificates, candle, heating, lighting, service sheets etc. (suggested minimum £50) and we would also ask that you let guests know in advance that there will be a collection at the end of the service, again towards the running costs of the Church.

 There should be a minimum of 3 and (2 who are the same sex as the child and one of the opposite sex) we suggest a maximum of 5.
 A godparent must be baptised so to avoid embarrassment it is worth checking when you are asking people to be a godparent.
 More information about choosing a godparents can be found here:

 Taking on the role of a godparent is not to be taken lightly and advice for godparents and what the role entails can be found here:

-If you wish to continue then the simplest way forward is to email Revd Noel at email@example.com to check availability and also to discuss any other questions you may have.
-In the meantime it is helpful after this if both parents complete the form below (only one needs to include the child’s name).
-After you have agreed a date with Revd Noel you will be sent an additional form requesting more details about the baptism.
+If you wish to continue then the simplest way forward is to email Revd Noel at [email protected] to check availability and also to discuss any other questions you may have and in the meantime complete the form below.